 This is a very easy plant to grow and will thrive in full sun or partial shade.
 In hotter regions some afternoon shade is a good idea.
 It is incredibly hardy and will survive in the coldest parts of the country all the way up into icy Canada and right down into zone 7.
 It will grow in any kind of soil and when well-established it will tolerate some drought, although it prefers to have a good water supply.
 It is almost never bothered by pests and diseases.

 Thuja occidentalis is the White Cedar or American Arborvitae, a plant that grows wild throughout north-eastern America, often in wet-lands or at the edge of forests.
 It is called arborvitae, meaning ‘tree of life’ because a tea made from the leaves is rich in vitamin C and would have saved many a settler from scurvy.
 In the wild this plant is an upright-growing narrow tree that can reach 30 to 60 feet in height.
 Other forms, such as Thuja Emerald Green, are great plants for hedging or accent specimens for gardens, especially in colder regions.
-‘Hetz’s Midget’ is a special form of this plant and it was bred by Frank C. Hetz, who founded a nursery in Pennsylvania.
+‘Hetz’s Midget’ is a special form of this plant and it was introduced by Frank C. Hetz, who founded a nursery in Pennsylvania.
 He discovered this plant among a group of seedlings around 1928, but he did not release it until 1942, when dwarf conifers had become very popular.

 Hetz Midget Thuja is a needle-evergreen or conifer, but the leaves are not needle-shaped, they are flat scales that grow around the stems.
 They are soft to the touch and not prickly, so this plant is safe to have around children.
 The young branches are clustered in fans, making an interesting surface texture to this plant, especially if it is unclipped.
 The foliage is an attractive mid-green color all year round.